 The Fort Lauderdale car accident attorneys at Kelley/Uustal understand

-is served and that you are compensated fairly for your injuries.
+see that justice is served and that you are compensated fairly for your injuries.